-Magento triggers module database updates with the seutp upgrade command.
+Magento triggers module database updates with the setup: upgrade command.
 So go ahead and type in

-This command will detect any database scripts which have not yet run, and run them.
+This command will detect any database scripts which have not run yet, and run them.
 This is what installs all of the actual data in your store.

 When it completes and we refresh our store, we should be able to see the sample data and browse around.
-The home page, category pages, and product pages are all populated.
-Note that there are products installed with all of the different product types so we can test all the various functionality of these different types, and we can view product pages, test a checkout, and even place an order at this point.
+The home page, category pages, and product pages are all populated with data.
+Note that there are products installed with all of the different product types so we can test all of the various functionality of these different types, and we can view product pages, test a checkout, and even place an order at this point.